Let’s admit it. We’ve often taken a “10 minutes” break and then, BOOM, we realize that those 10 minutes have turned into 3 hours.

 5. Schedule an Email Time

 We already talked about how 23% of work distractions come from our emails.
-And to add to that, a study by McKinsey Global Institute found that an average employee spends 13 hours a week reading and responding to emails.
+And add to that, a study by McKinsey Global Institute found that an average employee spends 13 hours a week reading and responding to emails.

 But, we know how important emails are.
-That why we suggest that you always schedule a specific time for checking your emails.
+That is why we suggest that you always schedule a specific time for checking your emails.
 This means that you can designate a fixed time in the morning and evening just for your emails, say for example 11 am and 4 pm.

 While checking your emails, you can try following David Allen’s 2-minute rule, which asks you to handle emails that will take only 2-minutes or less.
 Anything else, you just add to your to-do list to check at a later time.

 Scheduling a time for your email is a great way to ensure that you get to focus on your work and also not miss any important emails.